 Acres of Potential

-Stuart and Athene run our market garden.
-Together they bring deep and varied growing experience and a whole lot of enthusiasm.
-We have 34 beds of annuals using no dig principles as well as more no dig beds for perennials, four polytunnels and tilled plots.
+Athene runs our market garden.
+She brings deep and varied growing experience and a whole lot of enthusiasm.
+We have a mix of permanent beds in a no-dig system, as well as some rotating blocks that are min-till, four polytunnels and tilled plots.

 Organic Certified Veg